navyasaiporanki/WebDevProject2/README.md

 Will be able to sell as well purchase goods
 Will be able to compare goods with other goods
 User will have provision to write reviews and view other user reviews

+## We will be using Amazon's public APIs to fetch product details.